skraft9/clickhouse-security-research/README.md

 Before dismissing this research as trivial, understand that efforts like this often spark meaningful dialogue between security and infrastructure teams — leading to RBAC reevaluation, tighter privilege boundaries, and overall more effective approaches to application security.

 ---

+## Disclaimer
+This work was conducted outside of my employment and reflects my personal efforts in cybersecurity research.

+---